 A lake does not exist in isolation as a static thing; it must be conjugated with every reference.
 Lakes grammatically have time, change, and being baked into them by default.

 In Ojibwe, a close linguistic relative of Potawatomi with a similarly verb-rich lexicon, defined times such as seasons and days of the week are also verbs: it can be Saturdaying, or was late-summered, or is-not-afternoon.
 Sunset is a verb.
 Being named is a verb.

 English: one of the ultimate inanimate languages

-By comparison, English is an incredibly inanimate language with a huge superiority complex: 70% of its lexicon consists of nouns, animacy is not built into the grammar, and humans get special pronouns while all other entities are “it” by default, even animals.
-We tend to make exceptions for specific animals if we like them enough, but this is not the default.
+By comparison, English is an incredibly inanimate and objectifying language with a huge anthrocentric superiority complex.
+70% of its lexicon consists of nouns, and humans get special pronouns while all other entities are “it” by default, even animals.
+(We tend to make exceptions for specific animals if we like them enough, but this is not the default.)

-English has no built-in grammatical way to denote aliveness; nothing is alive or grouped with humans by default unless we explicitly say so.
+English has no built-in grammatical way to denote aliveness other than via pronouns; nothing is alive or grouped with humans by default unless we explicitly say so.